 (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Principles of Agriculture, Food and Natural Resources (1) 9 - 10 NONE Required of all 9th/10th graders wanting to take an Ag course Quality Counts Verification This course is an introductory class that prepares students for careers in agriculture, food, and natural resources.
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles of Agriculture, Food and Natural Resources (1) 9 - 10 NONE Required of all 9 th /10 th graders wanting to take an Ag course Quality Counts Verification This course is an introductory class that prepares students for careers in agriculture, food, and natural resources.
 The emphasis is on career opportunities, personal development, globalization, industry standards, details, practices, and expectations.
 Wildlife, Fisheries & Ecology Management (1) 10 - 12 Required or concurrent Principles of Ag for 10th graders Hunter, Boater, & Angler Safety This course is designed to inform the students about wildlife management and outdoor recreation.
 Hunting and fishing skills and safety are taught as well as water and boating safety.
 Wise use of our natural resources and career opportunities are also covered.
-Range Ecology Management (1) 11 - 12 Required Wildlife, Fisheries & Ecology Management This course is designed to develop students' understanding of rangeland ecosystems and sustainable forage production.
+Range Ecology Management (1) 11 - 12 Required Wildlife, Fisheries & Ecology Management NOCTI Natural Resources Systems This course is designed to develop students' understanding of rangeland ecosystems and sustainable forage production.
 Students will study methods for maintaining and improving rangeland for livestock and wildlife management.
 Practicum in Agriculture (2) 12 Required At least two (2) Ag courses (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.)
-Wastewater Collection \$\$\$\$P (See other Agriculture related programs of study for additional certification options in this course.)
 This course allows students to apply agricultural concepts and principles in the classroom and the workplace.
 In the classroom portion of the course, students will gain knowledge of professional standards as required by business and industry.
 Students will also receive industry recognized training designed to make them more marketable and desirable in the workplace.
 Students are required to work 10 hours per week at an approved training site and must be employed at that site within two (2) weeks after enrollment in the course.
-Students wishing to earn the Wastewater Collections certification must attain a job/internship at a facility in that industry.